+b.
+Crash cart;

+c.
+Cardiac monitor;

+d.
+Defibrillator;

+e.
+Resuscitating equipment;

-- f.
+f.
 Suction equipment; and

-- g.
+g.
 Thoracotomy set.

-- 3. Equipment and supplies necessary to meet the requirements of the services provided:
+3. Equipment and supplies necessary to meet provided: ment and supplies necessary to meet the requirements of the services led:

-- a.
+a.
 Stretcher;

-- b.
+b.
 Anesthetic equipment and supplies;

-- c.
+c.
 Adjustable operating table with waterproof pad;

-- d.
+d.
 Side tables;

-- e.
+e.
 Approved surgical light;

-- f.
+f.
 Medical gases;

-- g.
-24 hour supply of sterile linen;
+g.
+Twenty-four (24) hour supply of sterile linen;

-- h.
+h.
 Wall clock; and

-- i.
+i.
 Equipment and supplies for timed scrubbing technique.

-- C. Staffing.
+C. Staffir ng.

-- 1. Surgical personnel including a Registered Nurse shall be available to provide emergency surgical services on a 24 hour basis.
+1. Surgical personnel including a Registered Nurse shall be available to provide emergency surgical services on a 24 hour basis.

-- 2. A Registered Nurse shall be present in the operating room for the duration of the surgical procedure.
+2. A Registered Nurse shall be present in the operating room for the duration of the surgical procedure.
 Additional auxiliary personnel shall be available as necessary.

-- 3. Only qualified Registered Nurses may perform circulating duties in the operating room.
+Only qualified Registered Nurses may perform circulating duties in the

-- 4. There shall be documentation of training and/or experience for all operating room personnel assigned to surgical procedures.
+4. There shall be documentation of training and/or experience for all operating room personnel assigned to surgical procedures.